 Black windows are a great fit for many homes.
 But here are a few aspects to think about prior to purchasing them.

 Residence Style and Color

 You can also make choosing window treatments much simpler by incorporating our between-the-glass blinds and shades to your new windows.
-These dateless integrated window treatments are safe from dust, damage and children.
+These dateless integrated window treatments are shielded from dust, damage and children.
 And they can be linked with Pella Insynctive® smart home technology, which gives you the potential to keep an eye on and move your shades from nearly anywhere.1

-Begin Your Window Replacement Project with Pella of Cheyenne
+Start Planning Your Window Replacement Project with Pella of Cheyenne

 -- 1 Requires connection to a compatible home automation system and smart device.